hunterirving/roshambo/README.md

 ## _The Minor Leagues_

-Hosting un-official local tournaments has become a popular pasttime among diehard RPS fans - pitting their own AIs against each other, starry-eyed and hopeful that they might someday make it to the majors.
+Hosting un-official local tournaments has become a popular pasttime among diehard RPS fans - pitting their own AIs against each other, hopeful they might someday make it to the majors.

 Hunter Irving's ___roshambo___ quickly emerged as the de-facto standard for running a local.